For more than 50 years the Blanchard’s have diversified and believed in the growth of the Clarence Valley.

 Herb Blanchard Haulage Pty Ltd was started in 1955 by Herb and Noreen Blanchard.
 They began with one truck hauling fish from the Maclean Co-op to the Brisbane markets.

-Today the business includes Blanchard’s Bricks and Pavers and is run by Noreen, their children Michael, Robert, and Christopher Blanchard, and Donna Greenhalgh.
-They now haul products all over the East Coast of Australia, have 23 vehicles operating, employs 30 staff and has three depots nationally located in Rocklea (QLD), Arndell Park (NSW) and Grafton.
+Today the business includes Blanchard’s Bricks and Pavers and is run by Herb & Noreen’s children Michael, Robert, and Christopher Blanchard, and Donna Greenhalgh.
+They now haul products all over the East Coast of Australia, have 23 vehicles operating, employs 30 staff and has three depots nationally located in Rocklea (QLD), Minchinbury (NSW) and Grafton.